topazape/LSTM_Chem/README.md

   );

 ```
 You can get 556134 SMILES in `dataset.smi`.
-According to the paper, the dataset was preprocessed and duplicates, salts, and stereochemical information were removed.
+According to the paper, the dataset was preprocessed and duplicates, salts, and stereochemical information were removed, SMILES strings with lengths from 34 to 74 (tokens).
 So I made SMILES clean up script.
 Run the following to get cleansed SMILES.
 It takes about 10 miniutes or more.
 Please wait.
 ```console
 $ python cleanup_smiles.py datasets/dataset.smi datasets/dataset_cleansed.smi
 ```
-You can get 524812 SMILES.
+You can get 438552 SMILES.
 This dataset is used for training.
 #### SMILES for fine-tuning
 The paper shows 5 TRPM8 antagonists for fine-tuning.
 ```console